ai7/sagetv-for-plexmediacenter/readme.md

 ### Config File

-The Scanner/Agent reads a sageplex_cfg.json file for configuration.
+The Scanner/Agent uses a sageplex_cfg.json file for configuration.
 This file should be in the root folder of the PLEX data folder.

 If for some reason the scanner/agent is not able to locate this file,